 Writing your nonfiction book!

 According to goodreads, nonfiction “is an account of a subject which is presented as fact.”
-See if your project falls within one of these common categories of general nonfiction:
+But of course, there are a wide variety of types of nonfiction.

 - History, biography, autobiography

 - Academic texts

 - Philosophy and religion

 - Memoir ªAlthough memoir is, strictly speaking, nonfiction, because it is conveyed in a literary, story-telling way, it is commonly considered distinct from general nonfiction and tucked into the “narrative nonfiction” category.)